 Why become a Mentee

-- The evidence-based approach to mentoring used in the ANU NECTAR Mentoring Program is goal-oriented and tailored to the individual needs of the Mentee (Harvey et al, 2017).
+- The evidence-based approach to mentoring used in the Program is tailored to the individual needs of the Mentee (Harvey et al, 2017).

-- Evaluation of the 2018-19 Program showed that Mentees feel more confident and job satisfied as a result of participating in the Program.
+- Evaluation of the Program showed that Mentees feel more confident and job satisfied as a result of participating in the Program, and achieved tangible outcomes and progressed in their careers.

 - Mentees also reported that participating in the Program has given them the opportunity and confidence to build and maintain networks that have already proven valuable to their careers.